AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Header.md

 * {api:anychart.core.gantt.TimeLineHeader#format}format(){api} to set the [text format](#text_format)
 * {api:anychart.core.gantt.TimeLineHeader#levelHeight}levelHeight(){api} to set the height of levels

-In the sample below, the background stroke is set for all levels (other appearance settings are shown in the [Appearance](#appearance) section):
+In the sample below, the background stroke is set for all levels (other appearance settings are shown in [Appearance](#appearance)):

 ```
 // configure the timeline header